turingschool/mod-0-curriculum/session3/index.md

 echo "Work hard" >> things_to_remember.txt
 ```

 Your working directory now has changes that differ from what our file looked like the last time we committed (or took a snapshot).

-<a name="diff"></a>
-You can view those changes by using `git diff <filename>`:

 ```
 timo@Tims-MacBook-Pro:~/notes$ git diff things_to_remember.txt